| Preview | Product | Rating | |

 Best 4/3 wetsuit features

-When it comes to finding the ideal 4/3 wetsuit, the features are what make or break the experience.
+The features are what make or break the experience.
 From extra-long zippers for easy on-and-off to maximum waterproofing, the best 4/3 wetsuits have features designed to help swimmers move through the water with ease.

-The perfect 4/3 wetsuit should be made from durable and flexible materials, such as neoprene, that allows for a full range of motion.
+The perfect 4/3 wetsuit should be made from durable and flexible materials, such as neoprene, that allow for a full range of motion.
 Additionally, look for features such as GBS (Glued and Blindstitched) seams for maximum waterproofing, as well as reinforced knees and seat panels for added durability.

 Finally, the best 4/3 wetsuits come with strategically placed panels, zippers, and buoyancy lines to help you keep your body in the optimal swimming position.
 Look for a 4/3 wetsuit with a front zip instead of a back zip and a variety of sizes and color options to ensure you get the perfect fit.
 With the right features, a 4/3 wetsuit can be an invaluable asset in every triathlete’s arsenal.